 Students who wish to receive credit for designated lower division courses may take Placement Exams to show aptitude in the subject matter.
-Students who pass the exams will be placed in the next level of instruction.
+Students who pass the exams will be placed in the next level of instruction and receive credit for the course(s) they test out of.

 To be considered for placement credit, students must contact the Academic Advising Department for access to the exams online.
 Placement exams are only offered to transfer or incoming 1st quarter students.
-Placement exams must be completed by Thursday of guarter Week 1.
+Placement exams must be completed by Tuesday of Week 1 in each term.

-Applied Theory placement exams are designed to place students in the appropriate level of theory instruction based on their existing knowledge.
-No one can attempt placement into ATL 5 - this is an applied course where students create new music using the skills obtained in levels 1-4.
-Instructions and grading criteria are available from the Academic Advising Department.
+Theory and Ear Training placement exams are designed to place students in the appropriate level of theory instruction based on their existing knowledge.
+Instructions and grading criteria are available from the Academic Advising Department